hed-standard/hed-specification/docs/Tools.md

 CSRF access token for the session and then making subsequent requests as designed.
 The steps are:

 1. Send an HTTP `get` request to the HED CSRF token access URL.
-2. Extract the CSRF token access and the returned cookie.
+2. Extract the CSRF token and returned cookie from the response to use in the headers of future `post` requests.
 3. Send an HTTP `post` request in the format as described below and read the response.

 The following table summarizes the location of the relevant URLs for online deployments of HED